blake-mealey/mantle/README.md

         The best multi-line
         description of all time!
       maxPlayerCount: 25
-      serverFill: { ReservedSlots: 10 } # or RobloxOptimized or Maximum
+      serverFill: { reservedSlots: 10 } # or robloxOptimized or maximum
       allowCopying: false
 ```